A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches

 \subsection{PET-MAD Molecular System}

 The PET-MAD universal potential \cite{mazitovPETMADLightweightUniversal2025}, trained on the MAD dataset \cite{mazitovMassiveAtomicDiversity2025}, provides a realistic test beyond toy surfaces where the inverse-distance kernel operates on physical interatomic distances.
-For saddle point searches, Figure \ref{fig:rpc_dimer_convergence} compares the standard dimer, GP-dimer, and OTGPD on the C\textsubscript{3H}\textsubscript{5} allyl radical (8 atoms, 24 DOF): the OTGPD converges with the fewest oracle calls, while the GP-dimer shows oscillations that the OT-GP extensions suppress.
-Figure \ref{fig:petmad_minimize_convergence} shows the convergence of GP-accelerated minimization on a molecular system, where the maximum per-atom force drops below the convergence threshold with significantly fewer oracle evaluations than the unaccelerated optimizer.
+For saddle point searches, Figure \ref{fig:rpc_dimer_convergence} compares the standard dimer, GP-dimer, and OTGPD on the C\textsubscript{3H}\textsubscript{5} allyl radical (8 atoms, 24 DOF): the point of the figure is not that every GP-flavored variant wins uniformly, but that the shared surrogate loop is usable on a genuine molecular PES and that the OT-GP refinements suppress the retraining oscillations visible in the simpler GP-dimer.
+Figure \ref{fig:petmad_minimize_convergence} then shows the same loop applied to local minimization on a molecular system, where the maximum per-atom force drops below the convergence threshold with fewer oracle evaluations than the direct optimizer on this example.